Nolan Bushnell: Atari, Inc.

 The Magnavox Odyssey provided the inspiration for Bushnell's successful Pong.

 In 1972, Bushnell and Dabney set off on their own, and learned that the name "Syzygy" was in use; Bushnell has said at different times that it was in use by a candle company owned by a Mendocino hippie commune and by a roofing company.
 They instead incorporated under the name Atari, a reference to a check-like position in the game Go (which Bushnell has called his "favorite game of all time").

-They rented their first office on Scott Boulevard in Sunnyvale, California, contracted with Bally Manufacturing to create a video game and a pinball table, and hired their second employee, engineer Allan Alcorn.
+They rented their first office on Scott Boulevard in Santa Clara, California, contracted with Bally Manufacturing to create a video game and a pinball table, and hired their second employee, engineer Allan Alcorn.
 Bushnell pitched Bally on a hockey video game.

 After Bushnell attended a Burlingame, California demonstration of the Magnavox Odyssey, he gave the task of making a similar product to the Magnavox table tennis game to Alcorn as a test project.
 He told Alcorn that he was making the game as a consumer product for General Electric, in order to motivate him.
 Alcorn incorporated many of his own improvements into the game design, such as the ball speeding up the longer the game went on, and Pong was born.
 Pong proved to be very popular; Atari released a large number of Pong-based arcade video games over the next few years as the mainstay of the company.
 After the release of Pong, Bushnell and Dabney had a falling-out: Dabney felt he was being pushed to the side by Bushnell, while Bushnell felt Dabney was holding back the company from larger financial success.
 Bushnell purchased Dabney's share of Atari for in 1973.

 To get more arcade games to market and bypass exclusivity limitations that coin-op game distributors had set, Bushnell discreetly had his neighbor Joe Keenan establish Kee Games in 1973 to manufacture near-copies of Atari's games.
 Even with Kee's output, Atari had difficulty meeting demand for arcade games, and by 1974 Atari was facing financial hardships in part due to the competition in the arcade game market.
 Bushnell opted to merge Kee Games into Atari in September 1974 just ahead of the release of Tank, a wholly original arcade game from Kee.
 Tank was an arcade success and helped bolster Atari's finances.
 Keenan became president of Atari and managed its operations while Bushnell retained his CEO role.

 The Atari 2600 would go on to revolutionize the home gaming market, but Bushnell was forced out of Atari not long after its release.